vduong421/152_mini_python_compiler/Description.md

 **What this proves**

-- You build a real **AST** and show internal compiler structure.
+- We build a real **Abstract Syntax Tree (AST)** and can show the internal structure of our compiler.
-- You can screenshot AST output for your slides.
+- We can screenshot AST output for our slides.

 **AST node definitions**